isp-group-locationsimulator/isp-group-locationsimulator.github.io/content/privacy.md

 ## Privacy Policy

-The *LocationSimulator* app was built by a team of students at the University of Lübeck (*The Team*):
+The *LocationSimulator* app was originally built by a team of students at the University of Lübeck (*The Team*):
 - Felix Winkler
 - Florian Vierkant